hemanth2004/doomsday-protocol/README.md

 A TUI application to download the world’s most important internet resources at the click of a button (and a few more).
 If the apocalypse/end/collapse was to arrive tomorrow, you’ll have the doomsday-protocol at hand to download and keep track of stuff.

-There’ll be a TUI interface to track and manage your downloads or even add new resources.
-We include a guides to understand how and where you can use each of these resources.
-Without the user actually initiating the **doomsday protocol**, we can still let the user update and add new resource links.
+The `downloads` page helps keep track of and manage your downloads or even add new resources.
+The `guides` page helps browse and read our guides that help understand how and where you can use each of these resources.
+The `new resource` page lets you add a new resource using a HTTP/s download url along with a description.

-> ***The application is **very much** in design & developmental stages***
+> ***The application is **very much** in the design & developmental stages***

 > Screenshot of the download page
 > <img style="width: 800px; height: auto; " src="https://github.com/hemanth2004/doomsday-protocol/blob/main/app/screenshots/28-12-24/downloadsscreenshot.png" />

 > Screenshot of the guide browser in the home page
 > <img style="width: 800px; height: auto; " src="https://github.com/hemanth2004/doomsday-protocol/blob/main/app/screenshots/1-1-25/home.png" />

-*Being developed with Go and BubbleTea*

 ### Resources
 The resources in this tool are divided into `default resources` and `user defined resources`.